Zet0rz/nZombies-Unlimited/README.md

 # nZombies Unlimited
 nZombies Unlimited is an experimental idea of breaking the [original nZombies](https://github.com/Zet0rz/nzombies) free from its limits.
 It is a complete recreation built from the ground up with the idea of modularizing _everything_ and supporting full toolkits for Config creation.

+**Status:** Early development (not playable)

+**How to follow progress:** View progress in the [Projects tab](https://github.com/Zet0rz/nZombies-Unlimited/projects).
+Read about each entry by clicking it.

+**How to have an influence:** Comment on the Issues shown in the current Project with suggestions around that part.

 ## What's different?
 nZombies Unlimited bases itself on a series of ideas:
 - Sandbox-based Config Creation